Abu Abdallah Muhammad V al-Hasan: Invasion of 1535 and dependency on Spain

 The Christian force succeeded in driving Hayreddin out and he fled back to Algiers.
 Abu Abdallah Muhammad was restored to the throne.
 He was obliged to sign a treaty, dated 5 August 1535, acknowledging that he held his crown as a vassal of Spain, and agreeing to pay for the cost of a Spanish garrison in La Goulette as well as regular tribute.

 In 1537 a number of Tunisian cities, including Sousse and Kairouan rebelled against Abu Abdallah Muhammad.
 A fresh appeal to Charles V brought a force from Sicily which was not however successful in defeating the rebellion.
 In 1539 a new fleet under Andrea Doria restored a number of rebel towns to the caliph's rule, including Kelibia, Sfax, Sousse and Monastir, where a Spanish garrison was left.
 As soon as that garrison was withdrawn in 1540, the coastal towns revolted again, and this time they placed themselves under the protection of Dragut.

 Overthrow and exile

 In 1542 Abu Abdallah Muhammad set sail for Italy, intending to gather weapons and munitions.
 During his absence his son Ahmad rebelled, declaring that his father was intending to become a Christian and hand the country over to the Spanish.
-Abu Abdallah Muhammad returned to Tunis in the company of a mercenary, Giovanni Battista Lofredi, but he was captured by Ahmad.
+Abu Abdallah Muhammad returned to Tunis in the company of a mercenary, Giovanni Battista Loffredo, but he was captured by Ahmad.
 Given the choice between execution and blinding, he opted for blinding and went into exile.

 After spending several years in Naples and Sicily, in 1548 Abu Abdallah Muhammad travelled to Augsburg to meet Charles V and he was also received by Pope Paul III.
 He died while on a new expedition with Andrea Doria to take Mahdia in 1549.